maodanp/ml-book/part1/simple_linear_regression.md

 ### Hypothesis Testing
 In the case of the advertising data, 95% confidence interval for $$\beta_0$$ is [6.130, 7.935] and the 95% confidence interval for $$\beta_1$$ is [0.042, 0,053].
 Therefore, we can conclude that in the absence of any advertising, sales will(on average), fall somewhere between 6130 and 7940 units.
-SE can also be used to preform **hypothesis tests** on the coefficients.The most common hypothesis test involves testing the null hypothesis of(There is no relationship between X and Y)
+SE can also be used to preform **hypothesis tests** on the coefficients.The most common hypothesis test involves testing the null hypothesis of(There is no relationship between X and Y):
 $$
 H_0 : \beta_1 = 0
 $$